regiscord/biblicalinstitute.info/InTheBeginning/0160 How to discern between good and evil.md

 ![](./img/solomon-for-myself.png)

-Solomon's riches, wisdom, power and all material good were not enough to satisfy him.
+*Solomon's riches, wisdom, power and all material good were not enough to satisfy him.
 Why?
 Because he was living all to himself and not to God.
-Let's not end as Solomon, let's live for God!
+Let's not end as Solomon, let's live for God!*

 ### What are your main reasons to live?
 Where is your attention?
+God or the daily cares of life?
+God or the pursue of wealth?
+God or self-satisfaction?
+Are you walking in Spirit or walking in flesh?
+How much time have you spent meditating on God and His Word?
+Do you know the true God or are you a religious person creating your own God?

-Truth, understanding, discernment, knowledge of God, and wisdom, without faith in God is pointless and leads to destruction.
+Truth, understanding, discernment, knowledge of God, and wisdom, without faith(trust) in God is pointless and leads to destruction.
 Solomon had wisdom and didn’t end well.

 Satan knows God and truths and didn’t end well.

 True understanding, true discernment, true knowledge, true wisdom, and true ability to judge, and therefore to make good decisions, is only provided and sustained by God, as are all the fruits of the Spirit.

 Let's ask Him!
 Let's seek Him!
 Let's know Him!
 Let's submit to Him!